2+2 Ministerial Dialogue: 2021

-In November it was announced that the fourth meeting between India and the U.S. would be held in November and have the possibility of both Narendra Modi and President Joe Biden meeting in Washington, but no date was set for the summit.
+In November, it was announced that the fourth meeting between India and the U.S. would be held in November and have the possibility of both Narendra Modi and President Joe Biden meeting in Washington, but no date was set for the summit.
 In October, officials from both countries had discussed regional issues during the sixteenth US-India Defence Policy Group meeting that was said to lay the groundwork for the next 2+2 dialogue.

 On December 16, the Minister of External Affairs spokesperson, Arindam Bagchi, announced that a 2+2 was unlikely to be held in 2021 as details including a date had yet to be finalized.
 However, no 2+2 summit was held in 2021.

 2022

-In March it was announced that India and the U.S. will hold the 2+2 meeting in Washington, D.C. on April 11 between External Affairs Minister S Jaishankar, Defence Minister Rajnath Singh, Secretary of State Antony Blinken, and Secretary of Defense Lloyd Austin.
-Singh was expected to be in the U.S. from April 10-13.
-The summit was held in Washington on April 11 with both sides looking forward to India hosting the next summit.
+In March, it was announced that India and the U.S. would hold the 2+2 meeting in Washington, D.C., on April 11 between External Affairs Minister S Jaishankar, Defence Minister Rajnath Singh, Secretary of State Antony Blinken, and Secretary of Defense Lloyd Austin.
+Singh was expected to be in the U.S. from April 10 to 13.
+The summit was held in Washington on April 11, with both sides looking forward to India hosting the next summit.

 After the summit, Antony Blinken remarked during the press conference that the U.S. was monitoring the rise in abuses of human rights in India.
 Three days later on the thirteenth, Jaishankar rebuked that India had concerns about human rights in the U.S. citing hate crimes against members of the Indian community in New York.
 But mainly attributed the attacks on human rights in India under the premiership of Narendra Modi to "lobbies and the vote banks which drive that."

 India and Japan

 On November 30, 2019, India and Japan held their first 2+2 meeting in New Delhi between Japanese Foreign Affairs Minister Toshimitsu Motegi, Defense Minister Taro Kono, Minister of External Affairs, S. Jaishankar, and Minister of Defense Rajnath Singh.

 The meeting was seen as a deepening of relations between India and Japan in light of their mutual tension with China and concern with China's assertiveness in expanding not only its influence but also control in regional issues.

-In April 2022, it was announced that India and Japan will hold their second 2+2 meeting in Tokyo in mid-April with Singh and S. Jaishankar meeting with their counterparts Defence Minister Nobuo Kishi and Foreign Minister Yoshimasa Hayashi.
+In April 2022, it was announced that India and Japan would hold their second 2+2 meeting in Tokyo in mid-April with Singh and S. Jaishankar meeting with their counterparts Defence Minister Nobuo Kishi and Foreign Minister Yoshimasa Hayashi.
 However, no meeting was held in Tokyo as instead the meeting was changed to take place in September.
 The meeting took place on September 8 in Tokyo with S. Jaishankar and Rajnath Singh meeting with Prime Minister Fumio Kishida.